DerekSelander/dsdump/docs/index.md

 ## 3.2 Objc4
 ---

+It's quite insightful to look at the source code to build Objective-C.

-The most recent opensource Objective-C class layout (at the time of writing this) can be found in a header named **[objc-runtime.new.h](https://opensource.apple.com/source/objc4/objc4-756.2/runtime/objc-runtime-new.h.auto.html)**
+The most recent opensource Objective-C class layout (at the time of writing this) can be found in a header named **[objc4/objc4-756.2/objc-runtime.new.h](https://opensource.apple.com/source/objc4/objc4-756.2/runtime/objc-runtime-new.h.auto.html)**

+> **Note:** You can determine the version of your Objective-C runtime via a `otool -l /usr/lib/libobjc.A.dylib | grep SOURCE -A2 | tail -1`.
+This value will (hopefully) have a corresponding source code version on Apple's [https://opensource.apple.com/source/objc4/](https://opensource.apple.com/source/objc4/).
+Sometimes your version will be ahead of Apple's opensource listings since they take their sweet time publishing it.
+For this writeup, my Objective-C runtime version (779.1) is ahead of Apple's opensource listing (756.2)

-This C struct is called **`objc_class`**
+In this header file, there is a C struct is called **`objc_class`**.
 All instances of an Objective-C class will have a pointer to this `objc_class` struct at offset 0.
 Below is a *simplified* layout of the `objc_class` struct.

 ```objc